 - Colorful Output - Color-coded HTTP methods, status codes, and headers for easy visual parsing

-- Configurable - Full control over colors, header redaction, and body logging
+- Configurable - Full control over colors, secret redaction, and body logging

 - Log Level Aware - Automatically adjusts verbosity based on your logger configuration